-When I try to fetch items from an Amazon DynamoDB table using a Query or Scan operation, the response doesn't return the complete results.
+When I use a Query or Scan operation to fetch items from an Amazon DynamoDB table, the response doesn't return the complete results.

 Resolution

-- Your initial Scan or Query operation contains LastEvaluatedKey in the response.
+• Your initial Query or Scan operation contains LastEvaluatedKey in the response.

-- You didn't perform a subsequent operation using this key as ExclusiveStartKey for the next request.
+• You didn't use this key as ExclusiveStartKey for the next request to perform a subsequent operation.

-You can resolve this issue by implementing pagination for your DynamoDB table.
+To resolve this issue, implement pagination for your DynamoDB table.
 Pagination is the process of sending subsequent requests to continue when a previous request is incomplete.
-A Query or Scan operation in DynamoDB might return results that are incomplete and require subsequent requests to attain the entire result set.
+A Query or Scan operation in DynamoDB might return results that are incomplete and require subsequent requests to get the entire result set.
 This is because DynamoDB paginates the results from a Query or Scan operation and returns a maximum of 1MB of data in a single operation.
-This is a hard limit in DynamoDB.
-With pagination, the results from the Scan and Query operations are divided into pages of data that are 1 MB or less in size.
+The data maximum is a hard limit in DynamoDB.
+With pagination, the results from the Scan and Query operations are divided into pages of data that are 1 MB or smaller.

-To paginate your results and retrieve them one page at a time, check the low-level result from a Scan or Query operation to see if the result contains the LastEvaluatedKey element.
-You can get the remaining results of the initial request using another Scan or Query operation with the same parameters, but using the LastEvaluatedKey value as the ExclusiveStartKey parameter.
-If the result doesn't include the LastEvaluatedKey value, then there are no items to be retrieved.
+You can also paginate your results and retrieve them one page at a time.
+To see if the result contains the LastEvaluatedKey element, check the low-level result from a Scan or Query operation.
+To get the remaining results, use another Scan or Query operation with the same parameters.
+For the second operation, use the LastEvaluatedKey as the ExclusiveStartKey parameter.
+If the result doesn't include the LastEvaluatedKey value, then there are no items to retrieve.

 For more information, see Paginating table query results and Paginating the results.